Eagle Valley football holds off Frederick, 14-8

 As for “dark side” defense, well?

-“The dark-side defense is physical, fast and arrive with bad intentions,” Aguilar said.
+“The dark-side defense is physical, fast and arrives with bad intentions,” Aguilar said.

 That about described Eagle Valley’s defense on Saturday.
 The Devils picked up six turnovers on Saturday — two interceptions (Aguilar and Petersen) along with four fumble recoveries.